There is a growing body of research that spending time in nature is good for us.

 Nature, health and care farming

-Nature experiences are sometimes used to benefit health, social care or education outcomes.
+Nature experiences are sometimes used to benefit health, social care or education outcomes for people with a defined need.
 This known as green care.

 Care farming sits amongst other green care nature-based therapies.
 It gives people a way to actively engage with the natural world and can strengthen connection to nature.